jedick/jedick.github.io/_pages/connect.md

 ---

 Hello!
-I'm a machine learning engineer with deep academic research roots.
+I'm a data scientist and machine learning engineer with deep academic research roots.
 My passion lies in creating AI that's reliable and adaptable— systems that learn from data and solve real problems.